FrancisBanville/ms_interpreting_probabilities/README.md

 $(x, y)$ representing longitude and latitude coordinates, and $z$ denoting either altitudes or depths.
 These point coordinates delineate the spatial boundaries of the system, which may be portrayed as a polyhedron.
-Ecological interactions may exhibit variations along altitudinal gradients, as evidenced by changes in hummingbird-plant interactions (@Weinstein2017PerBil and
+Ecological interactions may exhibit variations along latitudinal and altitudinal gradients, as evidenced by changes in hummingbird-plant interactions (@Weinstein2017PerBil,
 @Weinstein2017ComTra) and mosquito biting rates (e.g., @Kulkarni2006EntEva) at
 different elevations.
 In contrast, time is defined as the specific time period within which interactions were either observed or predicted.
-With these definitions in mind, space and time can be conceptualized as distinct patches or time segments.
-Treating them as discrete dimensions aligns with the common sampling methods of ecological webs and provides actual probabilities of interactions across space and time.
-This differs from the approach of treating them as continuous variables, where edge values represent probability densities (i.e., relative likelihoods of interactions occurring at infinitesimal locations and instants in time) rather than discrete probability values (which can be obtained by integrating probability densities).
-By employing discrete locations and time periods, we can quantify an area (or volume) $A$ and a duration $t$, which can be readily used in spatiotemporal analyses of ecological networks.
+Even though space and time are continuous variables that should yield probability *densities* of interactions (i.e., relative likelihoods of interactions occurring at infinitesimal locations and instants in time), these definitions enable them to be conceptualised as distinct patches and time segments.
+Treating space and time as discrete dimensions aligns with the common sampling methods of ecological networks and provides actual probabilities of interactions, which can be obtained by integrating probability densities.
+Furthermore, we can quantify both an area $A$ and a duration $t$, which can be readily used in spatiotemporal analyses of ecological networks.
 For example, when studying network-area relationships (NAR, @Galiana2018Spatiala), we anticipate that local probabilities of interactions scale positively with area and duration because taxa have more opportunities to interact as these dimensions expand.

 The probability that two taxa $i$ and $j$ interact in a local web $L_{x,y,z,t}$ (spatial and temporal subscripts hereafter omitted for clarity) can be